Constructor

 - Source

-options :Object
+options :App.TOptions

-Copy of provided options.
+Copy of the provided options.
+See App.TOptions for details.

 - Source

-pluginPkgs :Array
+pluginPkgs :Array.<string>

 - Source